 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 If you need to distinguish your name, but don’t want to change the whole thing, try rearranging the words, finding synonyms, or adding/removing words.
 This way, you can keep a similar name while making it unique.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in Georgia, you can proceed to reserve it and use it on your Articles of Organization.

 Reserving a Georgia business name costs $25 but only holds your name for 30 days.
 Or, you can use that name on your Articles of Organization, which will automatically register it.